I am seeing an ostomy nurse who specializes in patients with acute and chronic “wound” care.

 “Do not repay evil with evil or insult with insult, but with blessing, because to this, you were called so that you may inherit a blessing.”

 Some people are so wounded it doesn’t matter what we do or say; they take offense.
 Often the person just doesn’t know us.
 They take our words, actions, and our very hearts wrong.
 Like that nurse who had no idea that I have had over a 100 vials taken in one sitting.
 I’m not scared of needles.
 I just like my husband by my side.
-I pled for my husband to come back there with me, and both of them did.
+I begged for my husband to come back there with me, and both of them did.
 My earthly husband and my heavenly Husband.
 What happens in the natural is happening in the spirit.

 Don’t let folks treat you like a doormat, but also discern when to let the Father swoop in and take care of things.
 He will fight for you and is fighting for you in the background.
 You may not see it or know about it up close and personal, but trust me, He sees you!
 He also saw that nurse and had compassion on her.